JSQLParser/JSqlParser/README.md

 This will produce the jsqlparser-VERSION.jar file in the target/ directory.

-**To build this project without using Maven, one has to build the parser by JavaCC using the CLI options it provids.**
+**To build this project without using Maven, one has to build the parser by JavaCC using the CLI options it provides.**

 ## Debugging through problems